-You will need to work with your academic advisor if any changes need to be made to your academic plan.
-The changes will need to be reported to the Financial Aid Office.
+You will need to work with the financial aid office in conjunction with your academic advisor if any changes need to be made to your academic plan.
+The changes will need to be reported to the Financial Aid Office and must be approved by the Director of Financial Aid.
 Unapproved changes to your academic plan will result in suspension of your financial aid.